Binta-Ansary-Shantona/My-CyberSec-Projects/README.md

 # My-CyberSec-Projects

-* Video: Python Malware-Ransomeware simple simulation.mp4
+* Video: Python Malware-Ransomware simple simulation.mp4
 >>>Project Description: The motivation of this project was to make a simple simulation of how ransomware or malware can corrupt files and can fix it as well maybe after getting a ransom from the victims.
 >>>Scenario: I was imagining an anime or movie company.
 The impact of this kind of hack is enormous.